micnic/r-assign/readme.md

 isArrayOfStrings([42]); // => false
 ```

-Every submodule has its own type guards.
+The list of all type guards:

 ```js
 import { isAny } from 'r-assign/lib/any';